 Today we’re going to talk about subtitles – How to add subtitles to a video permanently with the new feature of YouTube or something video editing software.
 Stay tuned!

 As a YouTube creator, do you care about your subscribers and search ranking?
-I bet you I bet you want them to feel comfortable and enjoy watching your videos, don’t you?
+I bet you want them to feel comfortable and enjoy watching your videos, don’t you?

 Why do you need subtitles?

-- Adding subtitles or closed captions are definitely essential for sound off videos.
+- Adding subtitles or closed captions are definitely essential for sound-off videos.
 If you don’t have subtitles, people will get no idea about what it’s about.
-Your video might not get watch.
+Your video might not get watched.

 - You’re able to control the look and feel of your captions and provide a better viewing experience for your subscriber.